-Seborrheic Dermatitis: Treatment and Diagnosis
+Seborrheic Dermatitis: Diagnosis and treatment

 Seborrheic dermatitis is a common skin disorder that can be easily treated.
 Causing a red, scaly, itchy rash, this condition most commonly develops on the scalp, sides of the nose, eyebrows, ears, eyelids, and middle of the chest.
 Other areas, such as the navel (belly button), buttocks, underarms, breasts, and groin, may be involved.

-This condition is most common in three age groups: infancy, middle age, and seniors.
+This condition is most common in three age groups: infancy, middle age and seniors.

 In infants, the condition most often develops on the scalp and is called “cradle cap.”
 This usually clears without treatment between 8 and 12 months of age.
 In some infants, seborrheic dermatitis develops only in the diaper area and can be confused with other forms of diaper rash.

 When seborrheic dermatitis develops after infancy, it tends to come and go.
 It is common in people with oily skin or hair, and may be seen with acne or psoriasis.
 A yeast-like organism may be involved in causing seborrheic dermatitis.
 For people living in northern climates, winter can worsen seborrheic dermatitis.

 Seborrheic dermatitis may also occur in patients with diseases of the nervous system, such as Parkinson’s disease.
 Patients recovering from stressful medical conditions, such as a heart attack, also may develop this condition.
 People in hospitals or nursing homes and those with immune-system disorders appear to be more prone to seborrheic dermatitis, as well.